survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.generateActions('create', 'attachToLane');
 ```

-The next step takes more code.
-There we need to find a lane matching to the given lane id and then attach note id to it.
-Given notes should be unique per lane, we can perform an extra check against that before attaching:
+In order to implement `attachToLane`, we need to find a lane matching to the given lane id and then attach note id to it.
+Furthermore, each note should belong only to one lane at a time.
+We can perform a rough check against that:

 **app/stores/LaneStore.js**